Skip to main content

 • EXECUTIVE COACHING

 Individual coaching combined with intensive training supports participants to integrate changes back home and at work.
-Each participant will have access to up to two coaching sessions during the program.
+Each participant will have access to up to two coaching sessions with one of the program’s Trainers during the program.

 COSTS

-Full tuition, accommodation, and all meals during the training session are covered.
-There will be a pool of reimbursement funds available to help offset costs for travel, family care, and accessibility needs during the program.
+Full tuition, accommodations, and all meals during the residential training sessions are covered by Rockwood.
+Each Fellow will have up to $2000 total for the Fellowship to reimburse expenses they need to participate, such as travel costs.
+There is an additional pool of reimbursement funds available to help offset costs for family care and accessibility needs during the program.

 Rockwood expects that organizations, employers, and supervisors will provide support for participants to be fully present and attend the trainings.
 We encourage applicants to, as part of the application process, ask their organizations for the additional resources they may need to fully participate in the training.